Bienvenue au Cours de Français!

 You are expected to bring the following materials to class every day:

-· I will place make-up assignments and handouts from class in a folder at the front of the classroom.
+· I will place make-up assignments and handouts from class in a folder in the crate found at the front or back of the classroom.
 If you are absent, check the folder for what you missed before asking me.

 · If you are absent one day, you will have one day to make up the work.
 If you are absent two days, you will have two days to make up; three days or more, see me to discuss a make-up time frame.